APEXPRE123207/Video-To-3D-Model/README.md

 ## Result
 - The 3D object - an .obj file that can be upload and open in MeshLab.
-- 3D Model that cna be edited in Blender.
+- 3D Model that can be edited in Blender.
 - Finding the volume of the object and compare it with real-life object, for checking any decrepancies

   <p float="center">